alexandramunoz/Twitter/README.md

 ## Notes

 I encountered difficulties pushing the app to GitHub, which led to my late submission.
+I also had difficulties incrementing the favorite and retweet count as it would not allow me to use the += operator on an Int and I was not able to go back to figure it out before the deadline as I tried to solve my issues with GitHub.

 ## License